-The Company has also performed the following stress tests as reported in the Company's 2018 ORSA report:
+The Company has also performed the following stress tests as reported in the Company's 2019 ORSA report:

-Table C-3: Stress tests 2018
+Table C-3: Stress tests 2019

-Scenario Details Market Risk Property Stress Reduction of the market value of the Company's property assets Sovereign & Corporate Bonds Deterioration of credit spreads of sovereign and corporate bonds with the resulting impact on their market value Equity Stress Reduction of the market value of equities Credit Risk Default of main local Bank Default of the main local Bank of the Company by total exposure (current accounts, term deposits, equities, etc) Default of top 5 direct customers Default of the top 5 direct customers of the Company by premium volume Default of top reinsurer Default of the top reinsurer of the Company by total exposure Deterioration of credit standing of reinsurers Deterioration of the credit standing of all of the Company reinsurers Insurance Risk Loss Ratio increase Deterioration of the Loss Ratio of the Company Reserve deficiencies Increase of technical provisions due to various reasons (increase in inflation expectations, court inflation, legal costs inflation, etc) Man-made catastrophes Impact of man-made catastrophes Natural Catastrophes Impact of natural catastrophes Strategic/Reputational Risk Loss of most important intermediary Loss of most important intermediary with resulting impact on premium volume expectations Written Premium reduction Failure to meet business plan premiums Written Premium increase Exceed the business plan premiums Policy cancellations Impact of mass policy cancellations Liquidity Risk Large Claim payment Impact of large claims on the liquidity of the Company Accumulation of claims due to single event Impact of accumulation of claims on the liquidity of the Company Policy cancellations Impact of policy cancellations on the liquidity of the Company
+Scenario Details Market Risk Property Stress Reduction of the market value of the Company's property assets Sovereign & Corporate Bonds Deterioration of credit spreads of sovereign and corporate bonds with the resulting impact on their market value Equity Stress Reduction of the market value of equities Credit Risk Default of main local Bank Default of the main local Bank of the Company by total exposure (current accounts, term deposits, equities, etc.) Default of top 5 direct customers Default of the top 5 direct customers of the Company by premium volume Default of top reinsurer Default of the top reinsurer of the Company by total exposure Deterioration of credit standing of reinsurers Deterioration of the credit standing of all of the Company reinsurers Insurance Risk Loss Ratio increase Deterioration of the Loss Ratio of the Company Reserve deficiencies Increase of technical provisions due to various reasons (increase in expectations, court inflation, legal costs inflation, etc.) Man-made catastrophes Impact of man-made catastrophes Natural Catastrophes Impact of natural catastrophes Strategic/Reputational Risk Written Premium reduction Failure to meet business plan premiums Written Premium increase Exceed the business plan premiums Policy cancellations Impact of mass policy cancellations Liquidity Risk Large Claim payment Impact of large claims on the liquidity of the Company Accumulation of claims due to single event Impact of accumulation of claims on the liquidity of the Company Policy cancellations Impact of policy cancellations on the liquidity of the Company